 #1 It should be customizable without the need for coding

 With a customizable workflow management tool, various teams and departments can map out different step-by-step processes on a single platform.
 For example, let’s say marketing is a vital part of your business.
-So, without the need to code (Kintone, for example, lets you customize using a drag-and-drop interface), with the right workflow management tool your marketing team can create custom workflows to track marketing campaigns, content creation, and other tasks and processes specific to that team, while your sales team is able to do the same for their own department’s needs.
+Without any coding involved (Kintone, for instance, lets you customize using a drag-and-drop interface), a customizable workflow management tool enables your marketing team to set up workflows to track marketing campaigns, content creation, and other tasks and processes specific to that team, while your sales team is able to do the same for their own department’s needs.

-#2 It should bring everything into one place
+#2 It should organize everything in one place

-Does anyone on your team ever complain about spending too much time looking for the information they need to get their work done?
+How much time does your team spend each week tracking down information?
+The average office worker spends nearly 20% of their time searching for things.
 With workspaces becoming more decentralized, it can be tough to collaborate and even stay organized.
 For example, let’s go back to email and a common scenario we run into: let’s say your team member is working on a slide deck but needs to run it through you for approval.
 Perhaps they’ll need to create the deck in one software program, then upload it to Dropbox, and then email you the link to the file.
 Maybe you were expecting to receive the file over a different chat tool, like Slack, so you ping your teammate in a direct message.

 With more and more digital hoops to jump through to collaborate and get our work done, the harder it is to keep track of where everything stands and the more time we spend trying to manage it all.